 Pay PMP Exam Costs and Fees

-As I listed above, there are a number of fees and costs associated with taking the PMP exam and becoming a certified professional.
+As I listed above, there are a number of fees and costs associated with taking the PMP exam and becoming a certified Project Management Professional.
 Here is a list of fees that you will need to pay.

 |PMP Exam Fees and License Costs||Fees and Costs - PMI Members||Fees and Costs - Non-Members|